schmurtzm/gambatte-libretro/README.md

 The palettes organization of this Gambatte Core has been done to allow the user to navigate and choose his favorite palette in an easier way.

 Note that there are 2 branches with 2 different organization :
- - This current one is an organization by kind (Essentials, Subtle, Single_Color, Multicolor, Hardware, Nintendo_Official, Extras, Others)
+ - This current one is an organization by palette style (Essentials, Subtle, Single_Color, Multicolor, Hardware, Nintendo_Official, Extras, Others)

 - [The simple color organisation](https://github.com/schmurtzm/gambatte-libretro/tree/simple-color-organisation) is an organization of palettes by color (essentials, blue, brown, gray, green, inverted, multicolore, orange, pink, purple, red, yellow, others)